NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 As an example, if the pitch is 90 degrees and the other angles are zero, the camera will look along the track rather than down.
-If a non-zero yaw is set, the camera will rotate around the view axis.
+If a non-zero yaw is set, the camera will rotate around its view axis.

 Example invocation::